 Sharing of data and results produced by research is recognised as essential in advancing health research and is also increasingly required by funders.
 Databases and registries (data banks) and repositories (tissue banks) may be created for research, diagnostic or clinical purposes.
 They constitute valuable resources that may allow researchers to pursue questions no anticipated at the time of data collection.
 Increasing access to research data ‘has the potential to make the entire research system more effective, participative and productive by reducing duplication and the costs of creating, transferring and re-using data.’
 In essence, data sharing can decrease the research burden on future participants, facilitate wider dissemination of research outcomes, improve opportunities for collaborative research, improve responsiveness to societal challenges and foster greater research integrity.
 In addition, re-use of research data can lead to greater transparency and social engagement.
 Collection and storage of data and human biological materials should balance the need for adequate participant safeguards with optimal advancement of such research in line with the stated goal expressed above.

 However, data sharing can raise ethical challenges that relate, in principle, to protection of individual privacy and confidentiality.
 Data sharing decisions involve an unavoidable trade-off between protecting privacy and advancing research.
 A tension exists between serving individual autonomy by keeping data confidential, on one hand, and advancing the possibility of public beneficence by sharing data, on the other.
 A key imperative in research is how to achieve a. balance between maintaining respect for individual autonomy and ensuring that society benefits from research findings.
 A key dilemma is whether secondary use of biological specimens and/or data requires fresh informed consent from the original donor, and what to do if that person is no longer available.

+4.2.2 and 4.2.3 have been moved.

 4.2.4 Material and Data Transfer Agreements